 This ties back directly to the problem we mentioned about personal bias.
 The sales numbers in your accounting software won’t change based on how well an employee is liked.

 Although there is something to be said about going with your gut in some situations, there are other times where you need to stay focused on the facts.
 Employee evaluations are one of those times.

 3. Easier to Identify Problem Areas of Individual Employees

 Older performance management techniques made it difficult to evaluate each employee as an individual.
 Instead, entire departments were often scrutinized, and changes were implemented at the department or team level.

-However, because modernization makes it easier to see exactly how each individual is doing, you can focus on improving the performance of each employee.
+However, because modernization makes it easier to see exactly how each individual is doing, you can focus on improving each employee’s performance.
 This helps those who need to change to do so while allowing others to carry on as usual.

-For example, there’s one member of the customer service team that’s struggling to hit their target numbers for call times.
+For example, one member of the customer service team is struggling to hit their target numbers for call times.
 They consistently take longer to resolve issues than the other members of the team.